sentinel-hub/custom-scripts/data-fusion/ndvi_s1_s2/README.md

-# Mapping crop NDVI with Sentinel-1 and Sentinel-2
+# Mapping Soybean and Maize NDVI with Sentinel-1 and Sentinel-2

 <a href="#" id='togglescript'>Show</a> script or [download](script.js){:target="_blank"} it.
 <div id='script_view' style="display:none">